 - Buy fast-growing cannabis seeds suited for Sea of Green; the quickest strains are often indica-dominant;

-- Germinate your seeds, or use cutting from a mother plant to produce cannabis clones;
+- Germinate the cannabis seeds, or use cutting from a mother plant to produce cannabis clones;

 - Choose your preferred grow setup;

-- Switch your lighting to 12/12 to trigger flowering after about two to three weeks;
+- Switch the lighting to 12/12 to trigger flowering after about two to three weeks;

 - Once a closed canopy has formed, consider trimming away lower branches to save energy to be used for the buds;